salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 The LWC module resolver also allows for namespace and name mappings that do not adhere to the default folder structure, such as the case with [alias module records](https://rfcs.lwc.dev/rfcs/lwc/0020-module-resolution#aliasmodulerecord).

-Leveraging this, the namespace and name can be resolved at compile time and used to create the custom element name, which will be in the form `namespace-name`.
+Leveraging this, the namespace and name can be resolved at compile time and used to construct the custom element name, which will be in the form `namespace-name`.

 ##### `componentRegisteredNameMap`